 A controversial issue due to the doping scandals that plagued the power hitting heyday of the late 1990s and early 2000s, there will never be unanimous agreement over whether it is Barry Bonds (who hit 73 home runs in 2001) or Roger Maris (who hit 61 home runs in 1961) that holds the record.

 Stanton this season hit 59 – the joint-ninth highest total of all-time (or joint-third, depending on your view).
 Stanton himself stated, before the season’s end, that he believed the record to be Maris’.

-Now that the season is over, however, a line can be drawn under Stanton’s 59 homers and his performance can be appreciated in isolation.
+Now that the season is over, however, a line can be drawn under Stanton’s 59 homers and his performance appreciated in isolation.
 This was the 27-year-old’s first injury-free season in six years.
 If he can stay fit and continue hitting next year, we may have to start the debate all over again.

 It wasn’t just Stanton, however, to make headlines with superhuman home run hitting this year.
 Aaron Judge, the New York Yankees’ big right fielder broke the record for home runs hit in a rookie season, crushing 52 – second in the Majors behind Stanton and the most in the American League.
 He added a further four in the postseason as the Yankees were defeated by the Astros in the American League Championship Series.